Dan Mitrione: Kidnapping and death

-In 1987, two years after being released from prison, the leader of the Tupamaros, Raúl Sendic, said in an interview that Mitrione had been selected for kidnapping because he had trained police in riot control, and as retaliation for the deaths of student protestors.
+In 1987, two years after being released from prison, the leader of the Tupamaros, Raúl Sendic, said in an interview that Mitrione had been selected for kidnapping because he had trained police in riot control, and as retaliation for the deaths of student protesters.
 He did not mention the accusations of torture.
-In addition, Sendic also said that Mitrione's death was unintended; the Tupamaro leaders had decided to keep Mitrione alive and hold him indefinitely instead of killing him if the government continued to refuse their demands.
+In addition, Sendic claimed that Mitrione's death was unintended; the Tupamaro leaders had decided to keep Mitrione alive and hold him indefinitely instead of killing him if the government continued to refuse their demands.
+However, on August 7, a week after the kidnapping, Sendic and the leaders of the Tupamaros (including the designated successors, should the present leadership be captured) were captured in a police raid.
+According to Sendic, the raid lead Mitrione's captors, cut off from the rest of the group, to kill Mitrione by the original deadline despite the wishes of Sendic and others.
+The transcript of Mitrione's interogation, which was conducted in English, was released by the Tupamaros after his death; the topics of the interrogation included the Vietnam War, embassy security, and US involvement in Latin America writ large.